lammers1997/StructuralMaterialLibrary/README.md

 Not currently published on the web

-Created with React using React-Bootstrap framework in the frontend, Node.js with REST at backend and MongoDB as database.

 ## Technologies:

 Front-end:

--React with React Bootstrap UI framework
+- React and React Bootstrap

 Back-end:

--REST API with Node.js
+- REST API with Node.js
--MongoDB as database
+- MongoDB as database